tawesoft/go/glcaps/README.md

 Packard Enterprise in the United States and/or other countries worldwide.

-## Example
+## Examples

-Usage involves defining an OpenGL binding and parsing into an annotated struct.
+Example using glcaps with an OpenGL binding and a struct with tags.

 See https://godoc.org/tawesoft.co.uk/go/glcaps#Parse for a description of the struct annotation syntax.
 ```go
 package main